Tuition, Scholarships & Financial Planning

 All accepted applicants are considered for scholarships.
 No separate application form is necessary to be considered for a merit-based or endowed scholarship.

 Each scholarship may be renewed for 2½ years of law school, provided that academic performance criteria detailed in award letters are met.
 As applicants consider scholarship awards from various law schools, they should take note of the conditional scholarship retention rate for each school, because many schools regularly reduce or eliminate a large number of students’ scholarships based on their academic performance in the first year.
-Elon Law has not reduced or eliminated such scholarships in over seven years (2013-14).
+Elon Law rarely reduces or eliminates scholarships as evidenced by the conditional scholarship retention data below.

 The Presidential Scholarship honors a small number of admitted students who have demonstrated extraordinary academic achievement, exceptional character, commitment to service, and leadership.
 This scholarship recognizes entering students who demonstrate great promise to become leading contributors to the legal community or society as a whole.